 What is the Saffir-Simpson hurricane wind scale?

-Hurricanes are categorized using what’s known as the Saffir-Simpson Hurricane Wind Scale — but do you know what it means?
+Hurricanes are categorized using what’s known as the Saffir-Simpson Hurricane Wind Scale.

 The National Hurricane Center (NHC) explains online that it “is a 1 to 5 rating based on a hurricane’s sustained wind speed.”